 Another defense that can be asserted in dog bite cases is based on the doctrine of “contributory negligence.”
 As has been previously discussed by this blog, Maryland is one of only five states that still operates under a theory of contributory negligence.
 The doctrine of contributory negligence states that, if a dog bites victim’s failure to exercise due care contributes at all to the cause of the attack, he or she is completely barred from recovery.
 For example, an owner would not be liable to a dog bite victim if the victim provoked the dog into attacking by harassing it.

-The qualified attorneys of Brassel, Alexander & Rice, LLC have extensive experience representing the victims of dog attacks.
-If you or someone you know has been injured in a dog attack, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The qualified attorneys of Brassel Alexander, LLC have extensive experience representing the victims of dog attacks.
+If you or someone you know has been injured in a dog attack, contact the attorneys of Brassel Alexander, LLC today.